 11. When Working with Sterno Gel Fuel, DO NOT: • Use a sharp knife to pry off the lid • Use a lit can to light another can • Carry lit cans • Carry chafing dishes or beverage urns with lit cans • Touch cans while still hot • Allow loose clothing, napkins or tablecloths near flame • Allow hair to fall near flame • Use hands to extinguish flame • Blow out flame of Sterno type gel fuel to extinguish Small amounts of Sterno gel type fuel shall be stored in closed containers in a cool dry place (40-120°F) away from sources of heat or open flame.
 If large amounts of Sterno gel type fuel is to be stored in a University building please contact the Fire Marshal’s Office to determine appropriate storage requirements.
 For more information about Sterno type gel fuel education and safety, please refer to the following website: http://www.sterno.com/education and saferv.asyx?kwid=l&descid=2&p education and safetv.aspx

 12. 90 Minutes Prior to the Start of the Event:

-- Check the panic hardware on all exit doors to assure smooth operation.
+- Check the panic hardware (push-bars) on all exit doors to assure smooth operation.

 - Open all exit doors to check the door swing, and remove any obstructions.
 During winter weather assure that snow and ice have not created an obstruction.